 The authors developed in the past some agent oriented design processes realizing the possibility of designing systems working in different application contexts mainly exploiting the fact that agent oriented processes can be used as a design paradigm.
-The work presented here focuses on the creation of a complete process for the development of a conscious system.
+The work presented here focuses on the creation of a complete process for the development of a self-conscious robotic system and starts from the hypothesis that self-consciousness in a robot may be reached by means of different orders of perception loops.
+Each loop can be managed by an agent, or a society of agents.

-The experience made in the latest years in the creation of ad-hoc design processes allowed the identification and the analysis of the requirements for the creation of a design process realizing such a process following a perception driven approach; the continuous loop between perceived events and activities in the brain is the core of conscious behaviour we want to emulate in a robotic system.
-The result was the possibility of using and extending PASSI design process, by integrating it with new techniques for designing the robot perception loop, thus creating PASSIC that contains all the activities for the complete development of a conscious robotic system.
+The experiences made in the latest years in the creation of ad-hoc design processes allowed the identification and the analysis of the requirements for the creation of a design process, realizing such a system, by following a perception driven approach; the continuous loop between perceived events and activities in the brain is the core of the self-conscious behaviour we want to emulate in a robotic system.

+The result was the extension of PASSI design process, by integrating it with new techniques for designing the robot perception loop, thus creating PASSIC whose activities are fully described in this paper.

-PASSIC allows to design and implement the perception loop thus making a robotic system able to move in a dynamic environment, by continuously detecting the differences between the expected and the real behaviour, and tuning its parameters also learning successfully experienced behaviours for later reuse in novel situations.
+PASSIC contains all the activities for the complete development of self-conscious robotic system and allows to design and implement the perception loop thus making a robotic system able to move in a dynamic environment, by continuously detecting the differences between the expected and the real behaviour, and tuning its parameters also learning successfully experienced behaviours for later reuse in novel situations.